Hofer geometry via toric degeneration

 \begin{prop}[{\cite{[EP09]}}] Assume the same condition on $QH(X;\Lambda)$ as in Theorem \ref{EP qmor}.
 Let $S$ be a subset of $X $ that is $\zeta$-{\suphv}.
 For a time-independent {\hamil} $H:X \to \R$ whose restriction to $S$ is constant, i.e. $H|_{S}\equiv r,\ r\in \R$, we have

 \end{prop}

-We end this section by giving a criterion for heaviness, proved by FOOO (there are earlier results with less generality, c.f. \cite{[Alb05]}).
-Denote the ring homomorphism called the (length 0) closed-open map, which is a quantum analogue of the restriction map, by
+We end this section by giving a criterion for heaviness for {\lag}s, proved by {\FOOO} (there are earlier results with less generality, c.f. \cite{[Alb05]}).
+Let $L$ be a monotone {\lag} and suppose its Floer cohomology $HF^\ast (L,\rho)$ equipped with a $\C ^\ast$-local system $ \rho: H_1 (L;\Z) \longrightarrow \C^\ast $, c.f. \cite{BC12}, is non-zero.
+There is a ring homomorphism called the (length 0) closed-open map